Facing Back Taxes? Here’s How Orange County Residents Can Get Relief

 Frequently Asked Questions

-Can back taxes be settled for less than I owe?
+Can I settle my back taxes for less than I owe?

-Absolutely.
-A CPA can pull your account transcripts, prepare missing returns, negotiate with the IRS or FTB, and structure a resolution strategy that protects your income and assets.
+A local CPA can pull your IRS/FTB transcripts, prepare old returns, and create a resolution plan that protects your paycheck and assets.

 📣 About the Author